Trial by Jury (film): Plot

 Crime boss Rusty Pirone is about to stand trial again and Daniel Graham of the district attorney's office is determined this time to put him behind bars.

 Pirone sends one of his henchmen, a burned-out former corrupt cop named Tommy Vesey, to find a way to get him off the charges.
 Vesey realizes that a hung jury will lead to an acquittal and he investigates all of the jurors with a view to blackmailing them.
-Unsuccessful in his blackmail investigation he switches his attention to finding a juror that can be forced to work with him.
-He identifies single mother Valerie Alston, who he feels could make a difference in the jury room but can also follow orders.
-Vesey warns Valerie that unless she cooperates the Pirone family will be forced to kill her son and her elderly father.
+Unsuccessful in his blackmail investigation, he switches his attention to finding a juror that can be forced to work with him.
+He identifies single mother Valerie Alston, who he feels could make a difference in the jury room, but can also follow orders.
+Vesey warns Valerie that unless she cooperates, the Pirone family will kill her son and her elderly father.

-Meanwhile Graham's key witness dies before making it to court.
+Meanwhile, Graham's key witness dies before making it to court.
 He sets his investigator John Boyle the task of finding a new witness.
 First to testify is Hughie Bonner, a former henchman of Rusty's.
-He identifies Rusty as a key underworld figure but is easily antagonized by Rusty's lawyer Leo Greco and lunges at Rusty, startling the jury.
-Greco calls out that Bonner is subject to a deal by Graham and his evidence is tainted as he's a convicted murderer.
+He identifies Rusty as a key underworld figure, but is easily antagonized by Rusty's lawyer Leo Greco and lunges at Rusty, startling the jury.
+Greco calls out that Bonner is subject to a deal by Graham and his evidence is tainted because he is a convicted murderer.
 With no other choice, Graham and Boyle try to convince Rusty's uncle Johnny Verona to testify.
 Boyle finds video evidence of Johnny with another inmate in an intimate position in prison, indicating Johnny may be gay.
-Graham pressurises Johnny to do the right thing or risk being outed.
-With no other choice, Johnny agrees and testifies against Rusty linking him to the murders and seemingly sealing Rusty's fate.
+Graham pressurizes Johnny to do the right thing or risk being outed.
+With no other choice, Johnny agrees and testifies against Rusty, linking him to the murders and seemingly sealing Rusty's fate.

-Valerie attempts multiple times during the trial to find a way out of her predicament but is stopped each time by Vesey.
-Eventually Rusty breaks into her apartment and threatens her and her family.
+Valerie attempts multiple times during the trial to find a way out of her predicament, but is stopped each time by Vesey.
+Rusty eventually breaks into her apartment and threatens her and her family.
 With no other options available, Valerie reluctantly complies.
-When the jury moves to deliberation the eleven other jurors vote guilty while Valerie holds out.
+When the jury moves to deliberation, the eleven other jurors vote guilty while Valerie holds out.
 She incurs the wrath of many of them, who feel Pirone's guilt is obvious.
 She manipulates the deliberation procedure to highlight perceived discrepancies in Graham's case turning the jury against one another and against her.
 One by one, three of the jury members decide to vote her way.